cameronroytaylor/hi-phi-lab/join/index.md

 ---
-title: Contact
+title: Join Us!
 nav:
   order: 5
   tooltip: Email, address, and location
 ---

-# {% include icon.html icon="fa-regular fa-envelope" %}Contact
+# {% include icon.html icon="fa-regular fa-envelope" %}Join Us!

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+We are looking for graduate students and postdocs who are passionate about and driven to improve human health by building cutting edge technologies.

 {%
   include button.html